ShukrithiRathna/ICG/ReadMe.md

     * Aim: Develop an interactive, user-friendly game in the language of your choice.
     * Game: Desktop Version of the popular Android Game - BreakOut

+#### Midsem
+    * Display the Indian National Flag in the language of your choice.

+#### Endsem
+    * Display 25 rectangles filled with different shades of red in the language of your choice.
+    * WebGL - Display two triangles with a common side.